Underbelly (events promoter): 2019 Christmas Market

 In December 2019, Underbelly came under scrutiny for acquiring the East Princes Street Gardens without planning permission.

 The markets were marked by safety concerns that were kept secret by the City of Edinburgh Council and for the subsequent damage done to the gardens from their operations, that also included criticism over handling of memorial benches moved to make way for the market.
 An investigation into the £150,000 damage to the gardens caused by the market has been launched.

 In response, Edinburgh council agreed to consider moving the markets, and launched an internal investigation into whether correct processes were followed in granting a two-year contract extension to the operator.

 Further criticism has arisen after the longstanding tradition of the Loony Dook, held annually on the morning of January 1 every year, became a ticketed event which quickly sold out.
 Underbelly has been criticised for profiteering from a public tradition, as well as raising the price of tickets for profit.

-2019 Hogmany
+2019 Hogmanay

 Underbelly, in collaboration with Edinburgh city council, came under criticism in 2019 for restrictions on residents during Edinburgh's Hogmanay celebration.
 The company restricted access to residents and limited the number of guests they could invite by providing a limited number of "residents' passes" per household.
 The company was also accused of passing on resident's details to police for 'security checks'.
 The claims were disputed by councillors, who stated the arrangements were "just the same as they have been in previous years".

 Labour party Member of the Scottish Parliament for Lothian, Sarah Boyack, said that it "should not be up to a private company to decide how many people they can have in their homes" and warned that it impacted private family events.